ietf-wg-cellar/flac-specification/flac.md

 `u(3)`   | (number of channels)-1.
 FLAC supports from 1 to 8 channels.
 `u(5)`   | (bits per sample)-1.
 FLAC supports from 4 to 32 bits per sample.
 `u(36)`  | Total samples in stream.
 'Samples' means inter-channel sample, i.e. one second of 44.1 kHz audio will have 44100 samples regardless of the number of channels.
 A value of zero here means the number of total samples is unknown.
 `u(128)` | MD5 signature of the unencoded audio data.
-This allows the decoder to determine if an error exists in the audio data even when the error does not result in an not valid bitstream.
+This allows the decoder to determine if an error exists in the audio data even when, despite the error, the bitstream itself is valid.
 A value of `0` signifies that the value is not known.

 The minimum block size and the maximum block size MUST be in the 16-65535 range.
 The minimum block size MUST be equal to or less than the maximum block size.